graemec23/FoodPlaces/README.md

 # Food Places
-Code test using React and Redux to manage state.
+Code test using React hooks and Redux to manage state.

 ##Install dependencies
 ```js